TABLE ROCK & THE telephone

 July 1957 -- the new telephone building is going up, a frame building south of the Odd Fellows building.
 By this time, the switchboard had been in the "building west of the barbership."
 (From S. Cerra: Which barbershop?
 Wasn't L. J. Wenzbauer's shop in the hotel at that time?)

-In this undated holiday gift of business numbers, Floyd Vrtiska memorializes Table Rock businesses of all sorts.
 Some names offer no explanation.
 Dr. Glider was the chiropractor.
 Dr. Uhri was the vet.
 Charles Harlow?
 Clarence Schuetz?
 Don't know!
 Thanks to Kim Vrtiska for posting this on Facebook!